buildingamind/ShapeBasedVision_HumanAdult/README.md

 python3 train_ViTCoT.py --help
 ```

 <b>Note:</b> If you don't see a list of arguments on your terminal and encounter an error, it means that 'Environment Setup' was not successful.
+Raise a GitHub issue and we will help you solve your issue at our earliest availability.
 ### Step 3.

 Open and modify <b>train_ViTCoT.sh</b> as per the choice of your experiment.
 You can change the number of GPUs, temporal window size, architecture size, experiment name, shuffling and many other arguments in this file before training the model.